MetaFabInc/metafab-go/docs/AuthPlayer200Response.md

 `func (o *AuthPlayer200Response) HasWallet() bool`

 HasWallet returns a boolean if a field has been set.

+### GetCustodialWallet

+`func (o *AuthPlayer200Response) GetCustodialWallet() WalletModel`

+GetCustodialWallet returns the CustodialWallet field if non-nil, zero value otherwise.

+### GetCustodialWalletOk

+`func (o *AuthPlayer200Response) GetCustodialWalletOk() (*WalletModel, bool)`

+GetCustodialWalletOk returns a tuple with the CustodialWallet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustodialWallet

+`func (o *AuthPlayer200Response) SetCustodialWallet(v WalletModel)`

+SetCustodialWallet sets CustodialWallet field to given value.

+### HasCustodialWallet

+`func (o *AuthPlayer200Response) HasCustodialWallet() bool`

+HasCustodialWallet returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)